WordPress plugins · made in plain English

 One prompt, next version

-Add a CSV export of weekly orders to the admin page.
-Make the low-stock threshold configurable per product instead of global.
+Add a CSV export for weekly orders and make the low-stock threshold configurable per product.

 Build next version